Gioachino Greco: Life

 Little is known about the life of Greco.
 The most reliable information about his life comes from his manuscripts.
 He was born around 1600 in Celico, Italy.
 Greco apparently showed an early aptitude for chess, leaving home uneducated and at a young age to make a living abroad.
-By 1620 Greco had become experienced enough to write his earliest dated manuscript, Trattato Del Nobilissimo Gioco De Scacchi..., copies of which were given to his patrons in Rome.
+By 1620, Greco had become experienced enough to write his earliest dated manuscript, Trattato Del Nobilissimo Gioco De Scacchi..., copies of which were given to his patrons in Rome.

-Greco is said to have traveled to Paris, although this visit is conspicuously unattested by existing manuscripts.
+Greco is said to have travelled to Paris, although this visit is conspicuously unattested by existing manuscripts.
 There he continued to find great success.
 His victories over the strongest French players – among them the Duc de Nemours, M. Arnault le Carabin, and M. Chaumont de la Salle – granted him both fame and riches.
-By 1622 Greco was travelling to England with a large sum of money; in Paris he had gained the equivalent of 5,000 crowns.
+By 1622, Greco was travelling to England with a large sum of money; in Paris, he had gained the equivalent of 5,000 crowns.

 Greco was apparently waylaid during this journey, however, resulting in the loss of his newfound wealth.
 Undeterred, he continued to London and played the English chess elite.
 During his stay in London, Greco began recording entire chess games rather than single instructive positions, as had been the usual manner.

 Greco returned to Paris in 1624 and began rewriting his collection of manuscripts.
 It is unclear whether he actually played these games – to modern eyes, his opponents' play seems dubious at best.
 The games' provenance is perhaps inessential; having composed them, Greco was "certainly capable of playing them" on a board.

 Not one to remain in one place for long, Greco left Paris for the court of Philip IV in Spain.
 Greco managed to defeat all his opponents there, as well.
-By this point Greco had shown himself to be the greatest player in Europe with victories over the champions of Rome, Paris, London, and Madrid.
+By this point, Greco had shown himself to be the greatest player in Europe with victories over the champions of Rome, Paris, London, and Madrid.

-Having conquered the Old World, Greco traveled to the New.
+Having conquered the Old World, Greco travelled to the New.
 Greco is said to have succumbed to disease in the West Indies soon after arriving.
 The exact date of his death is unknown, but most sources have him dead by 1634.
 His chess earnings were given to the Jesuits.